Advocacy & Policy

 AGA PAC gives gastroenterologists a greater presence on Capitol Hill and an effective voice on discussions that affect the science and practice of gastroenterology including prior authorization and step therapy.

 For years, Congressional leaders have promised to correct inequities in the Medicare physician reimbursement formula and to provide adequate biomedical research funding.
 Unfortunately, Congress has not made good on these promises despite our strong alliances on Capitol Hill.
-While AGA can count major legislative policy accomplishments, including short-term reimbursement solutions and the creation of the National Commission on Digestive Diseases, we still have a long way to go to ensure that the future of GI is vibrant.
+AGA has achieved major legislative policy accomplishments, including short-term reimbursement solutions and the creation of the National Commission on Digestive Diseases, but we still have a long way to go to ensure that the future of GI is vibrant.

-To augment our advocacy efforts and visibility among key leaders in Washington, D.C., we formed the AGA Political Action Committee (AGA PAC).
-The mission of AGA PAC is to give gastroenterologists greater presence on Capitol Hill and a more effective voice in policy discussions that affect the science and practice of gastroenterology.
+To strengthen our advocacy efforts and visibility among key leaders in Washington, D.C., we formed the AGA Political Action Committee (AGA PAC).
+The mission of AGA PAC is to increase our members’ presence on Capitol Hill and support legislators who protect the needs of GI patients and health care professionals.

 We will work with you to achieve our common goals by supporting candidates who take action on issues important to gastroenterologists, providing a forum to state our case to Congress and establishing direct relationships between gastroenterologists and members of Congress.
 Building these new relationships will take time, so we must start the process now.

 AGA PAC is the only political action committee supported by a national gastroenterology society.